Skip to main content

 Predictive Analytics Tools

-This tool category contains tools for both better understanding the data to be used in a predictive analytics project, and tools for doing specialized data sampling tasks for predictive analytics.
-The tools to better understand the data being used in a predictive analytics project include both visualization tools and tools that provide tables of descriptive statistics.
+This tool category contains tools for better understanding the data to be used in a predictive analytics project and for performing specialized data sampling tasks for predictive analytics.
+The tools to better understand the data being used in a predictive analytics project include visualization tools and tools that provide tables of descriptive statistics.

 The tools that help a user to better understand the data to be analyzed using visual methods are: